xiaozongyang/VictoriaLogs/docs/victorialogs/data-ingestion/Journald.md

 Substitute the `localhost:9428` address inside `endpoints` section with the real TCP address of VictoriaLogs.

+Port 9428 is not the default port associated with with `systemd-journal-upload` so on a system with SELinux in enforcing mode, it may be necessary to adjust the policy or assign the port, for example: `semanage port -a -t journal_remote_port_t -p tcp 9428`

 ## Time field

 VictoriaLogs uses the `__REALTIME_TIMESTAMP` field as [`_time` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field)